-“You hear something?” the guy replied, his voice rough and accusing, taking a step forward and Dean reciprocated in the opposite direction, his hands still up.
+“You hear something?” the guy replied, taking a menacing step forward and Dean reciprocated in the opposite direction.

-“You know what, my bad, dude,” Dean said, offering a placating smile.
-He pointed at the door behind him.
-“I’ll just... go.”
+“You know what, my bad, dude.”
+Dean pointed at the door behind him.
+“I’ll just get out of your way.”

-Backing out of the room, Dean kept his eyes glued on the homeless man before him.
-Dean left, feeling irrational as he pulled the door to the bottom level of the building closed behind him.
-He glanced up at the building before looking around.
-He frowned, noticing that piece of metal he had seen her use was gone.
-He turned back and checked the door, swinging it open for a minute.
+Backing out of the room, Dean kept his eyes glued on the homeless man before dodging out.
+He yanked the main door closed behind him and glancing at the building again before looking around.
+The metal piece he had seen Buffy using was gone.
+He turned back to the door and swung it open again, frowning.
 The lock had long ago rusted off and the door barely shut anymore.

-Squeezing through the hole in the barb-wire fence, Dean made his way to his truck.
-Opening the door, he slipped out his gun, stared at it for a moment before leaning over and putting it back in its holster.
-He didn’t see the slight shadow on the other side of the building, watching him get in, turning the truck on before driving away slowly.
+Pulling himself up over the fence again, Dean made his way back to his truck.
+Opening the door, he slipped his gun out, staring at it for a moment before leaning over and sliding it back into its hidden place.

 *“Get that thing away from me.”